 - You can choose not to set up all Addressing in the Add Fixtures window.
 The Patch Editor allows you to configure each fixture individually later.

-- But make sure to set up Start Position X / Y / Z. This will position fixtures correctly on the workspace and prevent fixtures to overlap.
+- Make sure to set up Start Position X / Y / Z. This will position fixtures correctly on the workspace and prevent fixtures to overlap.
 [You will not be able to add new fixtures if their positions overlap.
 However, you can intentionally allow overlapping fixtures if you want to as explained below.]

 - Click Add to add your fixtures.